tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 The email usually mimics a legitimate company and creates a sense of urgency or appeals to the victim’s emotions (such as password reset, financial gain, police statement, secret document, etc.).
 When the victim scans the QR Code, they are redirected (often through multiple layers of redirection to evade endpoint or mobile protections, with open redirects for instance) to a malicious website that steals their credentials or other sensitive information.
 The attacker can then leverage this information for initial compromise. <br />
-The purpose of this article is not to explain the technique, the mitigations, or the observed campaigns in detail, but it is worth starting with a brief recap.
-Below are some interesting references on the attack, its detection, and its prevention.
+The purpose of this article is not to explain the technique, the mitigations, or the observed campaigns in detail, but it was worth starting with a brief recap.
+Below are some interesting references on the attack, its detection, and its mitigations.
+Bear in mind that Quishing is just another type of phishing and user awareness remains the first priority.
+Attackers will always find ways to circumvant detections, through QRCode phishing today and using something else tomorrow.
+A reminder of important phishing mitigations can be found <a href="https://www.bing.com/ck/a?!&&p=2d1250c2f19ff83cJmltdHM9MTY5NzI0MTYwMCZpZ3VpZD0wNTk2MjcxMi1kNmYwLTZhMGYtMzUyYi0zNDhjZDdiODZiZjQmaW5zaWQ9NTIxMw&ptn=3&hsh=3&fclid=05962712-d6f0-6a0f-352b-348cd7b86bf4&psq=phishing+mitigations+microsoft&u=a1aHR0cHM6Ly93d3cubWljcm9zb2Z0LmNvbS9lbi11cy9zZWN1cml0eS9ibG9nLzIwMjAvMDgvMjUvZGV0ZWN0LW1pdGlnYXRlLXBoaXNoaW5nLXJpc2tzLW1pY3Jvc29mdC1zZWN1cml0eS8&ntb=1">here</a> amongst many other sources.
+In the case of Quishing and phishing in general, another important aspect, outside of regular mitigations, which I do not see enough focus one is device management.
+It is important to ensure mobile devices are company-managed (if they contain work-related data), and prevent access to known bad URLs but also have detections in place for authentication of users with unmanaged devices or devices with unfamiliar properties (attackers having had a successful phishing attempt).
+Finally, bear in mind that this article is focusing on Quishing but other bad things could happen from users scanning an unknown QR Code (for instance by using a QRCode application with vulnerabilities), do some research on QR Code fuzzing for more details.

 ### References